chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/plant/awakened-shrub.md

 aliases: ["Awakened Shrub"]
 ---
 # Awakened Shrub
 *Source: Monster Manual p.
-317. Available in the SRD and the Basic Rules.*
+317, Mythic Odysseys of Theros.
+Available in the SRD and the Basic Rules.*

 An awakened shrub is an ordinary shrub given sentience and mobility by the [awaken](compendium/spells/awaken.md) spell or similar magic.